 Setup the Salesforce COE or Design Authority which will look like below.
 It will help you with A good level of standardization in the design process.

-We should define and implementing a Salesforce governance model and Governance at scale.
+We should define and implement a Salesforce governance model and Governance at scale.
+You don’t need a 30-person Center of Excellence.
+You need:

-Next step to resolve the technical debt is to have a right strategy.
+The next step to resolve the technical debt is to have the right strategy.
 Having the discipline to be aware of the design choices you’re making, and to track the debt as you become aware of it.
-Here are some step we can follow.
+Here are some steps we can follow.

 - Make your product owner responsible.
 It is important that the debt is owned by someone with long term goals beyond the release.